top of page

 North Carolina public universities have a relatively low cost of attendance compared to many states, but they also don’t award much merit aid beyond the big-name, uber-selective scholarships:

-Additionally, if you’re cost-conscious, check out the NC Promise schools in the NC Promise – UNC System, where tuition is $500 per semester for instate students:
+Additionally, if you’re cost-conscious, check out the NC Promise schools in the NC Promise – UNC System, where tuition is low for in-state and out-of-state students:

 Other affordable options include UNC Greensboro, which offers some merit aid, and Appalachian State, which tends to be less expensive than UNC or NCSU.